openstack/swift/doc/source/deployment_guide.rst

 -------------------------

-Swift is designed to be mostly filesystem agnostic--the only requirement beeing that the filesystem supports extended attributes (xattrs).
+Swift is designed to be mostly filesystem agnostic--the only requirement being that the filesystem supports extended attributes (xattrs).
 After thorough testing with our use cases and hardware configurations, XFS was the best all-around choice.
 If you decide to use a filesystem other than XFS, we highly recommend thorough testing.